-With a little huff of annoyance, she brushed by him without a glance and squatted down in the spot Nate had been moments ago.
-Her air of authority, the tight no-nonsense bun on top of her head, and tactical pants easily marked her as someone in the intelligence or military community.
-But her slight accent and obvious irritation at his lack of response reminded him of his Aunt Sue— only in combat boots.
-He raised his eyebrows, but said nothing.
-That was the one thing he’d learned from Aunt Sue— if you don’t know what to say, just listen.
+Nate drew his brows together and watched her squat down in the spot he had moments ago.
+Her relaxed, but obvious, air of authority, the tight, no-nonsense bun on top of her head, and basic black tactical pants easily marked her as someone in the intelligence or military community.
+But her slight southern accent and straightforward manner reminded him of his Aunt Sue.
+She was also a very direct woman— only Aunt Sue wouldn’t look as good in combat boots.

-“What do you think the number stands for then?”
+“What do you think the number stands for, then?”
 Nate narrowed his gaze, trying to get a read on her.
 She wasn’t giving anything away in body language or facial expression.
-Definitely in intelligence, he thought.

 Nate matched her pace.
 “Where are we going next?”

-“Consider me a fellow investigator then.
-Do I detect a little southern accent?
+“I don’t mind.
+I was headed there myself.”
+He didn’t want to let the easy rapport they’d had from the beginning slip away.
+And she might have a fresh perspective on the case.
+“As a fellow investigator, I have to ask, is that a Southern accent I detect?
 My gram is from Charleston.”
-The longer he’d listened, the more he’d bet good money Abby was from the southern United States.
+The longer he’d listened, the more he’d bet good money that Abby was from the Southern United States.
 Her accent was faint, but still there.

-“My, my aren't you a curious one.”
+“My, my, aren't you a curious one?”
 Abby gave him a speculative glance.
 “Where are you from, Nate?
-Are you a Charleston native as well?”
+Are you a Charleston native, as well?”

 She gave him a decisive nod, as if a puzzle piece had clicked into place.
 “That makes more sense.”

 “What makes sense?”
 Nate asked.
 She hadn’t slowed down at all and walked with a purpose while keeping their conversation short and to the point.
 She was a practical woman on a mission, and he couldn’t take his eyes off her.